 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
-The financial statements have been prepared over a 52 week period, and the comparatives are a short period of 65 days, incorporating the trade of the underlying Matalan Group of 30 days.
+The financial statements have been prepared over a 52 week period.